-Violinist Julia Connor enjoys performing everything from baroque music on period instruments to new works by living composers.
-She plays regularly with Emmanuel Music, Boston Baroque, Music at Marsh Chapel, and Grand Harmonie.
-Recent highlights include performances at (le) Poisson Rouge, New York’s Metropolitan Museum of Art, and the Oregon Bach Festival.
-In January of 2019 she joined the faculty of the Intercambio de Musica (Classical Music exchange program) at the world-renowned Panama Jazz Festival.
+Julia plays regularly in Boston with Emmanuel Music, Boston Baroque, Music at Marsh Chapel, and Grand Harmonie.
+Recent highlights include performances at (le) Poisson Rouge, New York’s Metropolitan Museum of Art, the Oregon Bach Festival, and the Boston Early Music Festival Fringe.
+In January of 2019 she joined the faculty of the Intercambio de Musica (Classical Music exchange) at the world-renowned Panama Jazz Festival.

 An advocate for new music and female composers, Julia has commissioned several pieces, including Dana Kaufman’s Scratch the Surface for solo violin, which she premiered at New England Conservatory’s Jordan Hall and went on to perform as part of the Hartford Women Composers Festival.

 Julia also enjoys exploring and creating music that blurs the lines between classical, jazz, folk traditions, and free improvisation.
 She has collaborated on several recording projects with musicians at the Berklee Global Jazz Institute, including the Music Alliance Project, a genre-defying ensemble which unified a string quartet and a jazz trio under the leadership of pianist and composer Chase Morrin.
 An avid Irish fiddler, she has also performed in County Clare, Ireland as part of the annual Feakle Festival, including a special performance on Clare FM Radio and workshops with prominent Clare fiddlers Martin Hayes and Sorcha Costello.